SethLaske/SethLaske.github.io/_projects/1-branch-battles.md

 Combining these with occasional code refactorings really helped me to maintain a flow throughout the duration of the project, and darastically speed up production time.

-##### Barracks
+##### **Barracks**
-The Barracks is only a single scene, comprised of a couple buttons and stats.
-But like the save system I think its existence is extremely valuable to increasing the depth of Branch Battles to players, and developing functionality common amongst different games.
+The Barracks is only a single scene, but its existence is extremely valuable to increasing the depth of Branch Battles to players, and developing functionality common amongst video games.

-My favorite part of it is the stat wheel.
-Rather than just offering the numbers in text, showing a stat wheel makes the comparisons between units pop, and just looks so cool to me.
-Naturally, as it was inspired by JJBA.
-Creating the stat wheel forced me to learn a surprising amount about how to use tiled sprites, as well as implementing an outside script to generate a mesh based on a polygon collider.
+Creating the stat wheel forced me to learn about how to use tiled sprites, as well as implementing an outside script to generate a mesh based on a polygon collider.

 ![Stat Wheel](/assets/BranchBattles/StatWheel.gif)
-I do also recognize that the Barracks could use a brief in game tutorial to explain it, as well as an improved UI.

-##### Enemy AI
+##### **Enemy AI**
 In game there are two main Enemy AIs: Survival and Standard.
 The countdown, standard, and boss levels all use the same AI, with certain values tweaked to create different behaviors from the player's perspective.

 Survival AI is relatively simple.
 I have groups of preset waves, one wave is trained at a consistent time interval throughout, the other waves are spawned in set intervals from each other.
 I prefered this over a more random style of waves, as I could steadily increase the numbers of enemies, and offer different challenges.
 This AI is dependant on the charge state of units, so I am able to arrange enemy formations in specific ways, and time waves carefully so units of different speeds all arrive to the players camp at the same time.
 I also think it makes for the best showcase of a unit type.
 Level 8 and 12 force players to deal with primarily swords and berserkers, while also combining in certain formations that the player might use.

 Standard AI is more complicated, requiring the AI to dynamically train and position units, and eventually use magic.